AdobeDocs/commerce-operations.en/help/performance/advanced-js-bundling.md

 You can retrieve all the [!DNL RequireJS] module dependencies from your store's page types by using:

-1. PhantomJS from the command line (assuming you have PhantomJS installed).
+1. [!DNL PhantomJS] from the command line (assuming you have [!DNL PhantomJS] installed).
 1. RequireJS command in your browser's console.

-#### To use PhantomJS:
+#### To use [!DNL PhantomJS]:

 In the [!DNL Commerce] root directory, create a new file called `deps.js` and copy in the code below.
-This code uses [!DNL PhantomJS] to open a page and wait for the browser to load all page assets.
+This code uses [!DNL [!DNL PhantomJS]] to open a page and wait for the browser to load all page assets.
 It then outputs all the [!DNL RequireJS] dependencies for a given page.

 ```javascript
 "use strict";